cristipufu/elasticsearch-odata-net/README.md

 # Elasticsearch OData Extension
-Welcome to the Elasticsearch OData Extension repository.
 This project bridges the gap between the flexibility of OData queries and the powerful search capabilities of Elasticsearch, allowing you to leverage OData query syntax to query your Elasticsearch indices.
 Whether you're dealing with complex nested objects, arrays, or just need to perform simple searches, this extension has got you covered.

 ## Getting Started
 To start using this extension, include it in your project and configure it to point to your Elasticsearch instance.
 Here's a quick example: